 - Rinse the quinoa under running water while agitating the seeds.

-This recipe couldn’t be easier to adapt to your tastes or to use up what you have on hand.
+I have been making this quinoa salad for nearly two decades!
+I have switched it up six ways to Sunday.
+So feel free to make it your own to suit your personal preferences and use up what you have on hand.
 Here are a few ideas to mix it up.

 - Swap oregano for basil and/or add garlic to the vinaigrette